 Enjoy a quiet and peaceful morning at Bachas' fine, white beach.
 Two small lagoons just over the dunes sometimes host flamingos.
 "Bachas" comes from the remains of a barge that ran aground decades ago, leaving just a few rusty spines visible today.
 In Caleta Tortuga Negra we have a silent skiff ride to see sea turtles feed and mate in the calm waters, and three species of sharks, Spotted rays, egrets, and lava herons.
 Aboard we celebrate our last night together.

-Following a dry landing on North Seymour, we will walk amongst the largest blue-footed booby colony of the Islands.
+Following a dry landing on North Seymour, you will walk amongst the largest blue-footed booby colony of the Islands.
 If breeding, you will enjoy their dancing and singing to find a mate.
-Not far from the dancers we'll spot great and magnificent frigate birds nesting.
+Not far from the dancers You'll spot great and magnificent frigate birds nesting.
 The males inflate their pouches to attract the ladies that fly above them.
 Swallow tailed gulls and tropicbirds decorate the large basaltic walls of the island.
-We'll head to the coast and witness good numbers of sea lions and marine iguanas.
+You'll head to the coast and witness good numbers of sea lions and marine iguanas.